hh3739/job-of-data-analyst-in-uk/README.md

 </p>
 </div>

-<div><p>Finally conduct an EDA analysis of required skills and responsiblities based on different salary bases and locations.
+<div><p>An EDA analysis of required skills and responsiblities based on different salary bases and locations.
 In terms of my own profile, find appropriate job role according to the analysis result.
 </p></div>